‘We are calm and ready:’ Woman runs bomb shelter in Kyiv - NewsBreak

 Now, where there was nothing, there are pillows, covers, food and water.
 Bomb shelter organizers made an extra exit.

-In the shelter, where 200-300 people stay almost every night, there is a defense system where people prepare evacuation plans, help people get there and assign people to specific tasks.Russia-Ukraine conflict: Watch NewsNation’s live on-air coverage
+In the shelter, where 200-300 people stay almost every night, there is a defense system where people prepare evacuation plans, help people get there and assign people to specific tasks.Two energy giants pull billions in investments out of Russia

 “Young people feel that they have power inside of themselves to help other people,” Golovkova said.
 “They just do everything they can, and I’m just one among them.”